How Does Light Affect Seed Germination Success Rate?

 However, if you are sowing seeds indoors, consider investing in a grow light.

-Nevertheless, outdoor daylight is many times brighter than even grow bulbs, which in turn are much better than a windowsill altogether.
+Nevertheless, outdoor daylight is many times brighter than even growing bulbs, which in turn are much better than a windowsill altogether.

-The best way to plant and germinate seeds is to sow them about 4 times their diameter.
-Tiny seeds like celery or Pok Choy can be liberally sprinkled on top of the soil, and a big seed like Sweet Corn is two inches deep.
+The best way to plant and germinate seeds is to sow them about four times their diameter.
+Tiny seeds like celery or pok choy can be liberally sprinkled on top of the soil, and a big seed like sweet corn is two inches deep.

-Another way to germinate seeds fast is to place seeds between folded moist paper towels.
-Transplant when they sprout.
+Another way to germinate seeds quickly is to place seeds between folded, moist paper towels.
+Transplant them when they sprout.

 Wildflowers such as bluebonnets need to be sown directly in the ground during the fall.
 They need some cold temperatures before they’ll sprout in the spring.